University Showcase: VCU

 Located in the diverse urban setting of downtown Richmond, sits the Virginia Commonwealth University.
 Containing 2 campuses and known as an elite research institution, VCU is home to around 32k students.
 Last week I visited the campus on a blissfully sunny day.
 Centered within the University is the medical center which boasts a level 1 trauma center with over 820 inpatient beds and numerous outpatient clinics.

-The 230 clinical internship contracts allows for a variety of settings and experiences to be explored.
+The 230 clinical internship contracts allow for a variety of settings and experiences to be explored.
 A fellow VCU alum, Thomas Mayhew is the chair of the department.
 Thomas teaches Gross Anatomy while making his mark in neuromuscular disease and muscle adaptation to exercise.
-The Occupational Therapy department at VCU contains both a post professional masters track and a doctorate degree program.
-The OT department has a generous outlook to serving the disadvantaged.
+The Occupational Therapy department at VCU contains both a post-professional master's track and a doctorate degree program.
+The OT department has a generous outlook on serving the disadvantaged.
 Nowhere is this more evident than in the study abroad course offered in Ghana.